-The Lane County Food Distribution Project assited Lane County schools, colleges, and hospitals in sourcing more food from local farms and distributors.
-Oregon Solutions brought farmers, distributors, nonprofits and institutions together to increase the market for locally-produced food by overcoming barriers of aggregation, distribution, storage, processing, and building connections through the development of matchmaking resources.
+The Lane County Food Distribution project assisted Lane County schools, colleges, and hospitals in sourcing more food from local farms and distributors.
+Oregon Solutions brought farmers, distributors, nonprofits, and institutions together to increase the market for locally-produced food by overcoming barriers of aggregation, distribution, storage, and processing, and by building connections through the development of matchmaking resources.

 - Increase the amount and value of local food purchased by institutions in Lane County

 - Compile and distribute information about what local farms and distributors have available, and what local institutional buyers need

 - Collaborate to aggregate, store, process, and deliver purchased food to institutions

 - Support and expand FoodHub, a web-based matchmaking site that links food growers and producers with food buyers

 - Promote farm-to-cafeteria efforts such as an institutional shift to seasonal menus

 - Survey over 200 farms to identify their capacity and interest in selling to local schools

 - Support the distribution of surplus crops to school districts

 - Communicate institutional requirements and guidelines for box sizes, pack sizes, etc., to local farmers